KexinGAO42/leetcode_craker/README.md

    - e.g. [374.Guess Number Higher or Lower (Easy)](https://leetcode.com/problems/guess-number-higher-or-lower/description/?envType=study-plan-v2&envId=leetcode-75)
 2. **In the general case**: if we can define a function (if condition) that map elements in left half to True and the other half to False or vice versa, we can use Binary Search.
    - e.g. [33.Search in Rotated Array (Medium)](https://leetcode.com/problems/search-in-rotated-sorted-array/description/); [162.Find Peak Element (Medium)](https://leetcode.com/problems/search-in-rotated-sorted-array/description/)
+3. If the question ask you to search a target with logarithmic TC, it's highly possible to be a binary search question.

 Steps for solving Binary Search question: